-For 55 years, Spectra Energy has built positive, sustainable, long-term relationships with Aboriginal communities in British Columbia, based on mutual respect and understanding.
+For nearly 60 years, Spectra Energy has built positive, sustainable, long-term relationships with Aboriginal communities in British Columbia, based on mutual respect and understanding.

 Spectra Energy respects the unique cultural and historical heritage of Aboriginal peoples in British Columbia, their deep connection to the land we operate in, and their leadership on environmental stewardship.